Bangladesh Armed Forces: East Pakistan

-With the partitioning of India on 15 August 1947, the territory constituting modern Bangladesh was partitioned from the province of Bengal as East Bengal which joined Pakistan.
+With the partitioning of India on 15 August 1947, the territory constituting modern Bangladesh was partitioned from the province of Bengal as East Bengal, which joined Pakistan.
 Ethnic and sectional discrimination prevailed in various sectors of the state.
 Like other government sectors, Bengalis were under-represented in the Pakistani military too.
 Officers of Bengali origin in different wings of the armed forces made up just 5% of the entire military by 1965.
 West Pakistanis believed that Bengalis were not "martially inclined" unlike Pashtuns and Punjabis; the "Martial Races" notion was dismissed as ridiculous and humiliating by Bengalis.
-Moreover, despite huge defence spending, East Pakistan received none of the benefits, such as contracts, purchasing and military support jobs.
-The Indo-Pakistani War of 1965 over Kashmir also highlighted the sense of military insecurity among Bengalis as only an under-strength infantry division and 15 combat aircraft without tank support were in East Pakistan to repel any Indian attack during the conflict.
+Moreover, despite huge defence spending, East Pakistan received none of the benefits, such as contracts, purchasing, and military support jobs.
+The Indo-Pakistani War of 1965 over Kashmir also highlighted the sense of military insecurity among Bengalis, as only an under-strength infantry division and 15 combat aircraft without tank support were in East Pakistan to repel any Indian attack during the conflict.

-The East Bengal Regiment was formed on 15 February 1948 following Pakistan's independence and transition from post British rule, composed exclusively of men from the western part of the country.
-The first East Bengal Regiment was composed of Bengali members of the British Indian Army Pioneer Corps and Bihar Regiment of the abolished British-Indian army.
+The East Bengal Regiment was formed on 15 February 1948 following Pakistan's independence and transition from post-British rule, composed exclusively of men from the western part of the country.
+The first East Bengal Regiment was composed of Bengali members of the British Indian Army Pioneer Corps and the Bihar Regiment of the abolished British Indian Army.
 Between 1948 and 1965, a total of eight battalions of EBR were raised.